stridera/robotron2084gym/README.md

 Everything is configurable.
 You can either modify `robotron/engine/config.yaml` directly or copy it and provide it to the engine via the `config_path` argument.
 You can use this to change the number of enemies per level, how fast enemies move, or how many bullets/enemies they spawn.

 The current one is optimized for machine learning and has some changes from live.
 (Like, we don't gain extra lives.)
-The `config.yaml.defult` file is as close to the real game as I could make it.
+The `config.yaml.default` file is as close to the real game as I could make it.
+Feel free to copy it over to get back those functions.

 ## OpenAI Gym